LibertyDSNP/spec/pages/Announcements/Types/GraphChange.md

 1. Retrieve the [`DSNPBatchPublications`](/BatchPublication/Publish) events with [announcementType](/Announcements/Types) matching the enum of `GraphChange` from the chain.
 1. Retrieve the batch files from each log event.
 1. Query the batch files for the data for a particular DSNP User Id to retrieve information about the respective graph.
-1. Order the retrieved data based on the following
+1. Order the retrieved data by [Announcement Ordering](/Announcements/Overview#ordering-announcements)
-  1. Block Number Ascending
-  1. Transaction Index Ascending
-  1. Log Index Ascending
-  1. Batch File Row Index Ascending

-For more on ordering see [Message Ordering Specification](/Announcements/Ordering).